 I have compiled the 12 most important slides that you need in your investor pitch deck or startup pitch deck to win investors.
 These slides will be helpful to you in your pitch deck design whether you are creating a VC; venture capital pitch deck, startup pitch deck, angel investor pitch deck, or business plan deck.
+But if you want a top business plan and pitch deck company who have handled decks involving top brands such as HP, VC of Uber and Twitter, then click here.

 There are those who argue on the number of slides a pitch deck should have, while this is a good concern because a pitch deck should be straight to the point, which is one of the key differences between an investor pitch deck and a business plan.